Does Your Website Support People With Disabilities Online?

 If you have made it this far, you are likely wondering: “what options are there for my business?”
 The options to deal with this include the following:

 ● Go offline… at a time when people expect you to have a web presence

 ● Build a compliant website from scratch … the cost being in the tens of thousands, to meet all of the standards detailed in WCAG

 ● Hire ADA compliance consultants… apparently starting at $5k+/month

 ● Use basic website application plugins… but know many only cover 25- 30% of what is required to be fully compliant

-● Get a fully compliant website application that addresses web accessibility for all disabilities, that is ongoing, automated, and that eliminates any need for special website programming (we believe there is one excellent AFFORDABLE option!)
+● Get a fully compliant website application that addresses web accessibility for all disabilities, that is ongoing, automated, and that eliminates any need for special website programming (AFFORDABLE options!)

 If supporting people with disabilities, not to mention avoiding legal action, concerns you, PLEASE give a call.
 We can share everything we’ve found in time spent looking into reliable options for a small to medium-sized business.